onap/oom/docs/oom_user_guide.rst

 Here the Name column shows the RELEASE NAME, In our case we want to try the scale operation on cassandra, thus the RELEASE NAME would be dev-cassandra.

-Now we need to obtain the chart name for casssandra.
+Now we need to obtain the chart name for cassandra.
 Use the below command to get the chart name::

   > helm search cassandra